 Over 2000 gigs across 66 UK tours, 14 European tours, 12 US tours & 9 Australian tours.
 24 Studio albums including 1 Gold & 4 Silver.
 2 Hit Singles; 2 TV series; 4 Plays and nearly 100 festivals played!

 To begin your journey use the menu above or start here where it all began in 1969-1973

 Steeleye will be touring in April/May 2020!
 The tour is tagged as above - celebrating 50 years since Hark the Village Wait.
-The band toured playing the album in full in 2017 so will be interesting to see what they plan to do this time.
-There are also festival appearances and apparently an October UK Tour planned as well.
-Go to the 2019/2020 page to see 2020 gigs/festival appearances as and when I hear about them.
+There are also festival appearances and dates appearing for an October UK Tour as well!
+Go to the 2020 page to see 2020 gigs/festival appearances as and when I hear about them.

 Now available on ParkRecords.com, a new Live DVD/CD 4 disk set including a short documentary about the history of the band!
 The DVD's cover a whole set from the April 2019 tour (included as a CD) and selected tracks from Autumn 2018 (2nd DVD), thus covering a great selection of recent live material by the current line up with both Jessie and Violeta on fiddle.
 The documentary features interviews with various ex band members/managers etc, including the only appearance of Bob Johnson since 2001.

 This release is a very welcome and comprehensive overview of the current line up's live set list.
 With 28 tracks it has every song played across the Autumn '18 & Spring '19 tours apart from ' Copshawholme Fair'.

 New Archive LIVE CD - De Montfort Hall Feb 1978.
 Angel Air Records.